bensmithyx/toolkit/scanner/README.md

 # scanner

-This code will scan a host for open ports and services associated with the port.
-It will also give th eoptions to perform a directory scan for all files and directorys from a choosen wordlist
+The code will scan a host for open ports and services associated with the open port.
+It will also give the options to perform a directory scan for all files and directories from a chosen wordlist

 # Usage